 Brittle Schema-The application developer must design a schema specialized for the application.
-When new attribute or link types must be inserted, the schema must be re-defined, and the database must be migrated to the new schema, a prohibitively expensive operation.
+When new attribute or link types are inserted, the schema must be redefined, and the database must be migrated to the new schema, a prohibitively expensive operation.